UM System Legislative Priorities

 - Increasing the number of students educated in STEM fields will help meet growing job demands and investing in facilities, infrastructure, and cutting-edge equipment will enhance Missouri’s competitiveness in this critical area of our state’s economy.

-- Expanding the Successful Missouri College Advising Corps - $3 million
+- Missouri College Advising Corps - $3 million

 Supporting Capital Projects

-Support 50/50 public-private matching partnerships and a bonding initiative for capital projects.
+Support maintenance and repair and 50/50 public-private matching partnerships for capital projects.

-- Corporate, individual and foundation donors have stepped up to support the university’s capital projects for a true 50/50 partnership with the state.
-The appropriation of state matching funds will leverage this support and speed the completion of campus capital projects.
+- Donors have stepped up to support the university’s capital projects.
+The appropriation of state matching funds will leverage this support for a true 50/50 partnership with the state.

 Can't find what you are looking for?